M.05.03 Observing and managing at-risk prisoners

 2. be developed in consultation with appropriate support personnel, including input from health services , i.e. health centre manager or delegate and medical staff, cultural advisers relevant internal and external parties including whānau.

-Watch PointThe at-risk management plan must be completed within 24 hours of the prisoner’s assessment and following the prison director or their delegate consulting with and receiving advice from the health centre manager or their delegate, confirming the at-risk status of the prisoner.
+Watch PointThe at-risk management plan must be completed within 24 hours of the prisoner’s assessment and following the general manager custodial or their delegate consulting with and receiving advice from the health centre manager or their delegate, confirming the at-risk status of the prisoner.

 2. The prisoner at-risk management plans must include: